Best Dougherty County Community Colleges (2026)

 There are 2 community colleges serving 9,522 students in Dougherty County, GA.

-What is community college acceptance rate in Dougherty County, GA?
+What is the community college acceptance rate in Dougherty County, GA?

 The average community college acceptance rate in Georgia is 72% (compared to national acceptance rates).

-How diverse are community college in Dougherty County, GA?
+How diverse are community colleges in Dougherty County, GA?

 Community colleges in Dougherty County, GA have approximately 58% minority enrollment, with the majority being Black.